sanwill/kubernetes-on-virtualbox/README.md

 ```

 **Note:**
+Change the addresses as per your network plan.
-enp0s3 is NIC #1 the interface toward the bridge adapter
+enp0s3 is NIC #1 the interface toward the bridge adapter.
-enp0s8 is NIC #2 the interface toward the host-only network vboxnet0
+enp0s8 is NIC #2 the interface toward the host-only network vboxnet0.
-The external network is 192.168.0.0/24 and the static IP for external communication for this VM is 192.168.0.10
+The external network is 192.168.0.0/24 and the static IP for external communication for this VM is 192.168.0.10.
-The internal network is 192.168.70.0/24 and the static IP for internal communication for this VM is 192.168.70.3
+The internal network is 192.168.70.0/24 and the static IP for internal communication for this VM is 192.168.70.3.

 Next, apply the static IP configuration
 ```console